ianmagenta/AA-Group-Project/NOTES.md

 these interactions is a delight to behold, POST vs. DELETE, creating and removing.
 Nicely done.
 The API is also very nice.

+I want to write that I _enjoyed_ using your app.
+Thanks for building it.

 ## Source files

 Here is some stuff about the source files.